 - Reduces anxiety

 Can consuming certain foods help fight back symptoms of depression?
 Yes!
-Eating the right foods at the right time can do wonders to boost your mood and elevate your spirits.
+As a matter of fact, eating the right foods at the right time can do wonders to boost your mood and elevate your spirits.

-These good-mood foods have been proven to help regulate the neurochemical imbalance that often accompanies depression.
-If you want to know how to overcome depression with food, here are a few depression-busting snacks to include in your diet:
+These good-mood foods help regulate the neurochemical imbalance that often accompanies depression.
+So, if you want to know how to overcome depression with food, here are a few depression-busting snacks to include in your diet:

 - Lean proteins, like turkey and chicken

 - Fatty fish, like salmon, tuna, and mackerel